 You will need to fill out Form 1023 to be recognized as a tax-exempt organization with the IRS.
 There is also a form called 1023-EZ, which is a streamlined form that you may be eligible for to make it a little faster.

 - Form 1023-EZ is $275

 Form 1023 is up to 28 pages long and can take 100 hours to fill out, so it is not something you want to mess up.
 Some nonprofits will hire a consultant to help with this process.
-Otherwise, they’ll hire a lawyer to help them out to make sure the process is smooth.
+Otherwise, they will hire a lawyer to help them out to make sure the process is smooth.

 Helpful tips to fill out Form 1023:

 - State whether you are a corporation, an LLC, or an Unincorporated Association or trust

 - Attach a copy of your bylaws and their date of adoption

 - Copy of your past, present, and future plans as a nonprofit organization